-Saladin (1138-1193) leader of Muslim tribes during period of the Crusades.
+Saladin (1138-1193) was a Kurdish leader of Muslim forces during the period of the Crusades.
 He is widely revered as the ideal of a Warrior-King – fierce in battle and generous to his enemies.
 He united the Muslim territories and succeeded in driving out the crusaders from the Holy city of Jerusalem.

 Life of Saladin

-The crusaders had controlled Jerusalem for many years.
+The Crusaders had controlled Jerusalem since 1099 and the First Crusade.
 Its sack and murder of all inhabitants remained a painful memory for Muslims.
 To make matters worse, the current Christian occupiers of Jerusalem (under Raynald of Chatillon) would frequently harass Muslim pilgrims on the way to Mecca and Medina.

 Saladin and Richard The Lionheart

-The retaking of Jerusalem by Saladin, gave Richard the Lionheart a reason to start a new crusade.
-Richard the Lionheart arrived in the Holy Land in 1191 and defeated Saladin in the opening skirmishes.
-However, Richard was unable to retake Jerusalem and eventually returned to Europe without succeeding.
-Richard never met Saladin, though, through dealing with Saladin’s brother, Richard came to respect and admire Saladin.
+Saladin’s conquest of Jerusalem was just the reason Richard the Lionheart needed to start a new crusade.
+He arrived in the Holy Land in 1191 and proceeded to take the city of Acre.
+He then partially defeated Saladin in a battle at Arsuf.
+The battle left both sides depleted and exhausted so a temporary truce was reached.
+Saladin also showed his magnanimity by allowing Christian pilgrimage safe passage into Jerusalem.
+Despite repeated efforts, Richard the Lionheart was unable to ever retake Jerusalem and eventually returned to Europe without succeeding.
+Richard never met Saladin, but through his dealings with Saladin’s brother, Richard came to respect and admire Saladin.
 He recognised his honour, courage and chivalry.
 Saladin also was generous in his respect of Richard the Lionheart.

 SALADIN: Hero of Islam